seunomosowon/TA-mailclient/README.md

 Includes:
 - Splunk SDK for Python (1.6.2)
 - mail_lib - supports the calculation of vincenty distances which is used by default
-    - pop_utils.py - functions used to retrieve mails via POP3 using the built-in poplib library
-    - imap_utils.py - functions used to retrieve mails via IMAP using the built-in imaplib library
     - constants.py - A number of constants / defaults used throughout the mail_lib module.
     - mail_common.py - Shared functions used to parse emails and attachments
     - exceptions raised by functions used in the mail_lib module.